Organizational skills and learning preparedness

 - Try rotating toys by putting some toys away and having only a few out each month.

-- Give your child responsibility.
-Begin by assigning small things to your child.
+- Give the child responsibility.
+Begin by assigning small things to him or her.
 For example, putting shoes in the correct spot after taking them off, making the bed, and putting books back on the shelf.

 - Recognize that children pass through child developmental stages at different rates.

-- Be specific when you praise your child (i.e. “I like the colours you chose”).
+- Be specific when you praise the child (i.e. “I like the colours you chose”).

-- Value your child for his/her unique strengths and interests.
+- Value the child for his/her unique strengths and interests.